Quite possibly the definitive Guilty Pleasure

 who, after discovering that her fiancÚ was cheating on her on their wedding day, packs her bags and leaves her Kansas home-town for a Handsome Stranger

 with whom she has been conversing via e-mail for months.
-She arrives at his home-town of Sunset Beach and lodges at his mansion.
+She arrives at his home-town of Sunset Beach.
 At first she finds Ben

 withdrawn and unsociable, which she later finds out is due to the death of his first wife at sea.
 He even keeps a large portrait of her dressed in white, on a swing-set in his living room.